ModeShape/modeshape/modeshape-distribution/src/main/resources/README.txt

 For the complete documentation, please visit: https://docs.jboss.org/author/display/MODE/Home

-# Using Maven
+# Using ModeShape

 By far the easiest way to use ModeShape is to use Maven, because with just a few lines of code, Maven will automatically pull all the JARs and source for all of the ModeShape libraries as well as everything those libraries need.
 For all the details, please visit http://www.jboss.org/modeshape/downloads/maven

-# Distribution Structure

-The modeshape-dist.zip contains the following structure:
+If you're not using Maven, the easiest way use ModeShape is via the files in this distribution, which have the following structure:

 /- modeshape-version